GauravAdlakha16570/cs172-1/readme.md

 ### Setup

 Simply clone the repository and open it up with a Maven-compatible IDE.
 IntelliJ IDEA is recommended.
+It is recommended that JDK 1.8 is used and compiled at language level 1.5.

 ##